 Lavishly praising your teen for new habits might get an eye roll (or worse, rebellion).
 Consider a subtler approach that acknowledges the new benefits.
 “Hey, I’ve noticed you have time for eggs and time to cuddle with the dog now that you’ve stopped hitting the snooze.
 That must be nice.”
 If you suspect even this will irritate your teenager, just say nothing.

 KJ Dell’Antonia, author of How to Be a Happier Parent, says it’s never too late to start the chores habit.

 Try her tips:

-Regular chores should come paired with a repeated activity, such as one to be done as soon as you get downstairs in the morning, one right before dinner, and/or one after dinner.
+Pair regular chores with a repeated activity, such as one to be done as soon as you get downstairs in the morning, one right before dinner, and/or one after dinner.
 Tying a chore to something that already happens makes it much easier to remember.

-For a habit to stick, it has to be practiced regularly.
+If we want a habit to stick, we need to practice regularly.
 Dell’Antonia found that parents who were happiest about the ways their children contributed to the running of the house didn’t assign daily chores, weekly chores, or even monthly chores.
 They assigned a chore for a year, such as laundry, setting the table, or dishwasher unloading.
 If a year is too long, try quarterly chore rotations, says Dell’Antonia.